Gaia-Q-Space/.github/README.md

 This “foundational disambiguation” section is placed immediately before the main Project Management Plan content to ensure universal clarity and to align all project actors, agents, and systems (human and AI) with GAIA-QAO’s quantum-informed documentation standard.

 ---
-*(The PMP template continues with its own Document Control, Revision History, Table of Contents, and then Sections 1 through 13, where each main PMP section number (1, 2, 3...) becomes G.7.1, G.7.2, G.7.3... and their subsections G.7.1.1, G.7.1.2 etc. The content of those PMP sections remains as provided in Turn 137, ready to be filled in for a specific project like "GAIA-Q-SPACE-TEAM-PROJECT".)*

 ##### G.7.1 Document Control (for this PMP)

 *   **Document Title:** Project Management Plan for [Project Name]